espruino/BangleApps/apps/speedalt2/README.md

 **BTN1** ( Speed and Altitude ) Short press < 2 secs toggles the display between last reading and maximum recorded.
 Long press > 2 secs resets the recorded maximum values.

-**BTN1** ( Distance ) Select next waypoint.
-Last fix distance from selected waypoint is displayed.
+**BTN1** ( Distance and VMG ) Select next waypoint.
+Last fix distance from selected waypoint or speed towards is displayed.

 **BTN2** : Disables/Restores power saving timeout.
 Locks the screen on and GPS in SuperE mode to enable reading for longer periods but uses maximum battery drain.
 Red LED (dot) at top of screen when screen is locked on.
 Press again to restore power saving timeouts.

-**BTN3** : Cycles the screens between Speed, Altitude, Distance to waypoint, Position and Time
+**BTN3** : Cycles the screens between Speed, Altitude, Distance to waypoint, VMG to waypoint, Position and Time

 **BTN3** : Long press exit and return to watch.

 **Touch Screen** If the 'Touch' setting is ON then :

-Swipe Left/Right cycles between the five screens.
+Swipe Left/Right cycles between the six screens.

 Touch functions as BTN1 short press.